 UMass Lowell Chancellor Marty Meehan thanked the governor and his administration for helping make the new innovation center a reality.
-The university's Medical Device Development Center, known as M2D2, will also expand by occupying some space in the building, while maintaining its present location at Wannalancit Mills, said Meehan.

 "It will provide a much-needed innovation space for start-up companies, expanding beyond just the medical device industry, by supporting other start-up companies, including robotics, flexible electronics, and clean tech," Meehan said.